-The mechanisms and procedures governing the issuance, redemption (if any) and offering of the Shares have been developed specifically for the Trust.
-Consequently, there may be unanticipated problems or issues with respect to the mechanisms of the operations of the Trust and the trading of the Shares.
+The mechanisms and procedures governing the issuance, redemption (if any) and offering of the Units have been developed specifically for the Trust.
+Consequently, there may be unanticipated problems or issues with respect to the mechanisms of the operations of the Trust and the trading of the Units, which could have a material adverse effect on an investment in the Units.
 In addition, to the extent that unanticipated operational or trading problems or issues arise, the Trust management's past experience and qualifications may not be suitable for solving these problems or issues.
-As a result, there is a risk that operational or trading problems could have a material adverse effect on an investment in the Shares.